Dangerous Dogs and Safeguarding Children

 There will be times when even the most well cared for dog behaves in a way that had not been expected.
 The care, control and context of a dog's environment will impact on the dog's behaviour and the potential risks it may pose.
 Research indicates that neutered or spayed dogs are less likely to be territorial and aggressive towards other dogs and people.
 Dogs that are kept and/or bred for the purpose of fighting, defending or threatening others are likely to present more risks than genuine pets.

-All children are potentially vulnerable from an attack by a dog, but very young children are likely to be at greatest risk.
+All children are potentially vulnerable to an attack by a dog, but very young children are likely to be at greatest risk.
 A young child will be unaware of the potential dangers they could face and will be less able to protect themselves.
-Small children are of a size that leaves especially vulnerable parts of their body exposed.
-The question should be asked: 'is the dog left alone with the child?'
-This applies even if the child is in a cot, bed or seat of some kind.
+Small children are of a size that leaves especially vulnerable parts of their bodies exposed.
+The advice from the RSPCA is that dogs should not be left alone with young children (see Keeping children safe around dogs).

 The Dog and the Child: Family Context